-While it is possible to have medical expenses covered by workers’ compensation benefits, Ohio workers do have to abide by the rules of the program.
+While it is possible to have medical expenses covered by workers’ compensation benefits, Ohio workers have to abide by the rules of the program.
 Fortunately, state guidelines are relatively lenient and give employees some flexibility.
-Injured employees are allowed to choose their own medical care provider, as long as the provider is certified by the Bureau of Workers Compensation (BWC).
+Injured employees may choose their own medical care provider, as long as the provider is certified by the Bureau of Workers Compensation (BWC).
 A complete list of providers can be found on the BWC website.
-It is important to note that obtaining care outside the approved list may result in a denial of payment.
+Payment may be denied for treatment outside of the approved list.

-In some cases, workers need emergency treatment.
+Sometimes, workers need emergency treatment.
 They may be transported directly to a hospital or another provider location.
-Workers’ compensation benefits can pay these expenses, as well.
+Workers’ compensation benefits can pay these expenses.

 Medical Bills Are Paid Through a Managed Care Organization

 Ohio has a constitutionally established state insurance fund known as the Bureau of Workers’ Compensation (BWC).
-While the BWC does allow some of the largest employers to self-insure, the vast majority of employers obtain workers' compensation premiums from the BWC.
+While the BWC allows some of the largest employers to self-insure, the vast majority of employers obtain workers' compensation premiums from the BWC.
 The BWC works with a managed care organization (MCO) to coordinate the care of an injured employee.
 After an injury, a claim will be opened with the BWC.
-When that claim is approved, an MCO will take charge of the case.
-When it comes to the payment of medical expenses, the system operates in this way:
+When that claim is approved, an MCO will take charge.
+With the payment of medical expenses, the system operates in this way: